marsbard/puppet-alfresco/README.md

 #### <a name='standalone'></a>Standalone installer
 It is also possible to install directly to a machine using a simple bash installer script.
-Run the following four commands:
+First make sure that `git` is installed on your machine.
+Now run the following commands:

 	git clone https://github.com/marsbard/puppet-alfresco.git modules/alfresco
 	ln -s modules/alfresco/install
 	ln -s modules/alfresco/install.sh